JayAndJef/jayandjef.github.io/_posts/2025-04-01-making-an-allocator.md

 In the end, I decided to settle with this allocator for now.
 In the future, I might optimize it more or switch to a pre-made allocator, as making this was more for the knowledge itself.

 Thanks for reading, and if you have any improvements (either for the post or the allocator), shoot me a message on my discord `jayandjeff`.

+ERRATA:
+- I've realized that the generic const `N` is unneeded and is a remnant of development.
+It has been removed.